pax-global/swot/readme.md

 ## 🔄 Updates

-This repository is **automatically updated on the 1st day of each month**
+This repository is automatically updated on the 1st day of each month at 7:00 AM Romanian time (EET/EEST).

 ## 📅 **Source**: [JetBrains/swot](https://github.com/JetBrains/swot) repository